mpyne-navy/dsb-report/dsb-report.md

 modern partial compilation techniques today reduce the impact of raw compiler speeds.

-### Due to Ada’s complexity, the code generated by current Ada compilers Is not yet highly optimized. {#due-to-adas-complexity-the-code-generated-by-current-ada-compilers-is-not-yet-highly-optimized. .unnumbered}
+### Due to Ada’s complexity, the code generated by current Ada compilers Is not yet highly optimized.

 Again, engineering refinement will produce optimizing compilers in the near term.
 Whereas Ada application code can be quite slow if all dynamic